VingtCinq/python-resize-image/README.md

 ### `resize_contain(image, size, validate=True)`

-Resize the image to can fit in the specified area, keeping the ratio and without crop.
+Resize the image so that it can fit in the specified area, keeping the ratio and without crop.
 It's the same behavior as css `background-size: contain` property.
 A white a background border is created.

 Resize the image to minimum so that it is contained in a 200x100 rectangle is the ratio between source and destination image.